 - Applicants under 17 years of age must successfully complete a certified 30 hour Georgia Driver Training/Driver Education Course.

 - Applicants under 17 years of age must successfully complete a certified Georgia Behind the Wheel Program.

 - Pass Vision Exam.

 - If applicant is under 18 years of age, then a parent/guardian, responsible adult, or authorized Driver Training Instructor is required to sign the application for the driver's license.
 Responsible adult only applies to emancipated applicants with court ordered documentation.
 The participating signatories also have the authority to request the license to be revoked at any time before the minor's 18th birthday.

-- Documentation showing your identity, residential address, full social security number, and U.S. citizenship or proof of lawful presence in the United States.
+- Documentation showing your identity, residential address, full social security number, and U.S. citizenship or proof of lawful status in the United States.
 Click here for more information.